Could there be a better example of the slippery slope at work?

 In June Victoria is supposed to conduct a review of the legislation.
 It is unlikely to find that it should be stricter.
 An editorial in the state’s most influential newspaper, The Age, has complained that “there are many hurdles that have made access challenging.”
 (Translation: not enough people are dying.)

 First, doctors should be allowed “to use electronic devices when communicating with those seeking to gain access to euthanasia”.
 This restriction was introduced by the Federal government to protect vulnerable people from being talked into suicide.
 But supporters of assisted dying say that phone calls or Zoom will make it easier for people in outlying regions to consult doctors.

-Second, now that neighboring states have all legalised euthanasia, the one-year residency requirement should be dropped.
+Second, now that neighbouring states have all legalised euthanasia, the one-year residency requirement should be dropped.